PDOK/webservices-workshop/src/WORKSHOP.md

 - [Web Coverage Service](https://en.wikipedia.org/wiki/Web_Coverage_Service) (WCS) - serves out raster data (also known as coverages)
 - [Catalogue Service for the Web](https://en.wikipedia.org/wiki/Catalogue_Service_for_the_Web) (CSW) - serves out metadata from the catalogue (metadata describes datasets and/or services)

-I used the word traditional to describe the above set of standards, since these standards are already quite old (inital release 1999!).
-The OGC is working hard on developing a new set of standards, based on RESTful principles, with [OpenAPI Specifications](https://en.wikipedia.org/wiki/OpenAPI_Specification), so following current best practices.
+These standards are traditional since these standards are already relatively old (inital release WMS 1999!).
+The OGC is working hard on developing a new set of standards, based on RESTful principles, with [OpenAPI Specifications](https://en.wikipedia.org/wiki/OpenAPI_Specification), following current best practices.
 This initiative is called the [OGC APIs](https://www.ogc.org/blog/2996).
-The development of this standard is still
+The development of these standards is work in progress.
+Also PDOK is involved with the development of this standard by building an OGC API Features [implementation](https://github.com/PDOK/wfs-3.0) (formerly known as WFS 3.0).

-Another important mapping technology not mentioned yet is vector tiling.
+Another important (relatively new) mapping technology not mentioned yet is vector tiling.
 This technology has been around for a while, but unfortunately has not been captured yet in one of the OGC standards.
 Today everybody pretty much does what MapBox does, since MapBox developed most of this technology.
-Mapbox did publish the Mapbox Vector Tile Specification as a open standard and considering the widespread use we can say that it is a *de facto* standard.
-However it lacks the authority of the OGC to make it a *de jure* standard, which in the context of PDOK and the open standards policy of the Dutch government is quite important.
+Mapbox did publish the [Mapbox Vector Tile Specification](https://github.com/mapbox/vector-tile-spec) as an open standard and considering the widespread use we can say that it is a *de facto* standard.
+However it lacks the authority of the OGC to make it a *de jure* standard, which in the context of PDOK and the open standards policy of the Dutch government is deemed quite important.
+Mapbox [provides](https://docs.mapbox.com/vector-tiles/reference/) an excellent introduction on vector tiles.

 <a id="markdown-21-ogc-web-services-ows" name="21-ogc-web-services-ows"></a>